Find Healthcare Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 57,400 jobs for Medical Transcriptionist in 2016.
+There were about 57,400 jobs for Medical Transcriptionist in 2016 (in the United States).
 There is little to no growth in job opportunities for Medical Transcriptionist.
-The BLS estimates 6,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 6,400 job openings in this field each year.

 undefined